Royal Robbins Alpine Road Review

 Our Analysis and Test Results

-With a look all their own, this pair might not be what you would expect from hiking pants.
-For us, they are a pleasant surprise.
-They have an aesthetic that is much more formal than the typical model — we would characterize it as something like outdoor professional — but their weather resistance and versatility are solid.
-They are a durable pair and are great for going straight from work to the trail.
+These pants have an aesthetic that is much more formal than the typical model — we would characterize it as something like “outdoor professional” — but their weather resistance and versatility are solid.
+They are durable and great for going straight from work to the trail.

 Performance Comparison

-Unfortunately, this metric is where these pants struggle the most.
-With a 66% polyester, 31% nylon, 3% spandex blend, they feel a little stiff.
-There is a hint of stretch, but not much.
-They performed admirably during testing, but compared to other models with way more spandex, they just aren't quite in the top tier here.
+Made of 66% polyester, 31% nylon, and 3% spandex blend, The Royal Robbins Alpine Road can feel a little stiff.
+The fabric is thick, which can feel restricting during acrobatic movements.
+They performed admirably during testing, but compared to models with way more spandex, they aren't quite in the top tier here.
 On the other hand, they do come with a gusseted crotch and articulated knees to help with mobility.
-However, we wouldn't recommend taking these pants to places that require high-stepping or scrambling through boulder fields.
+We wouldn't recommend taking these pants to places that require high-stepping or scrambling through boulder fields.
+But for most days on the hiking trail, they are plenty comfortable.

-The thickness of the fabric means that breathability is more limited than in other models.
-Our testers got rather warm rather quickly on sunny spring days.
-The difference is pretty evident just by a quick feel test between this model and thinner pairs.
+The thickness of the Alpine Road's fabric means that breathability is more limited than in other models.
+Our testers got rather warm rather quickly on sunny days.
+The difference is evident just by a quick feel test between this model and thinner pairs.
 If you hold the fabric up to the light, it is also clear that these pants are more tightly woven than most.

 Weather Resistance